base/base/docs/specs/interop/predeploys.md

 It MAY call back to the `CrossL2Inbox` to authenticate properties about the `_msg` using the information in the `Identifier`.

+### Interop Start Timestamp

+The Interop Start Timestamp represents the earliest timestamp which an initiating message (identifier) can have to be considered valid.
+This is important because OP Mainnet migrated from a legacy system that is not provable.
+We cannot allow for interop messages to come from unproven parts of the chain history, since interop is secured by fault proofs.

+Interop Start Timestamp is stored in the storage of the CrossL2Inbox predeploy.
+During the Interop Network Upgrade, each chain sets variable via a call to `setInteropStart()` by the `DEPOSITOR_ACCOUNT` which sets Interop Start Timestamp to be the block.timestamp of the network upgrade block.
+Chains deployed after the network upgrade will have to enshrine that timestamp into the pre-determined storage slot.

 ### `ExecutingMessage` Event

 The `ExecutingMessage` event represents an executing message.
 It MUST be emitted on every call